ScottArbeit/Grace/README.md

 Almost all of the time, when you rebase, nothing bad happens.
 You don't even notice it.
 The rest of the time, auto-rebase lets you find out right away, fix it while you're in flow, and skip the conflict later.

-Grace can't promise to eliminate all conflicts, but it can help to reduce them.
+Grace can't promise to eliminate all conflicts, but it should reduce them quite a bit.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)

-### Private branches, not forks
+### Personal branches, not forks

-Grace won't have forks.
 With Grace, there's no need for forking entire repositories just to make contributions.
-In open-source repos, you just create a private branch against the repo, and then (as you'd expect) submit PR's to get your private branch's version promoted into `main` (or whatever branch).
+In open-source repos, you'll just create a personal branch against the repo.

+You'll own your personal branch, and you can make it visible or not.
+When your change is ready you can submit PR's to get your personal branch's version promoted to a public branch in the repo.

-Imagine a large, open-source project in Grace: dozens of contributors, each with private branches, working on a public project that remains securely controlled with ACL's.
+This is how I expect a large, open-source project in Grace to be: dozens of contributors, each with personal branches, working on a public project that remains securely controlled with ACL's.
 Everyone auto-rebased with every update to their parent branch, so there are no surprises later.
 No networks of forks to manage, no multiple entire copies of the repo.
-Just separate devs working on the same repo, securely, together.
+Just individuals working on the same repo, securely, together.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)